Fall 2017 Enrollment

 - Avail, Manhattan’s only crisis pregnancy center

-At the start of the spring semester, the College also observes the King’s Day of Service.
-This event brings together students, faculty, and staff to assist the efforts of local charities and strengthen a culture of service.
+At the start of the spring semester, students, faculty, and staff also participate in the King’s Day of Service to assist the efforts of local charities.

 Internships & Career Development

-98% of the Class of 2016 was employed or in graduate school within six months of graduation.
+98% of the class of 2017 was employed or in graduate school within six months of graduation.
 King’s alumni can be found in Hamilton: An American Musical, Goldman Sachs, the United Nations, and Louis Vuitton, as well as enrolled in graduate programs at Harvard Law School, Columbia University, and the London School of Economics.

 Rolling Admissions?
 Yes